Dantay13/reading-notes/README.md

 # Code 201 Reading Notes

-During ode 201 I will be covering
+Languages and topics I will be covering during Code 201.

 1. HTML